-What Is An IVR System?
+What is an IVR System?

 IVR stands for Interactive Voice Response, a technology that automates routine customer service interactions by allowing callers to interact using touch tone digits or their voice.
 A basic example of an IVR application is an automated attendant or voice menu: callers are presented with a recorded menu and respond by selecting a digit or, in some cases, by entering an extension number.
 The automated attendant eliminates the need for a live operator to handle the call.

 More complex applications include perscription refill for pharmacies, password reset, voice surveys, account balance inquiries, flight status checks, package tracking, pre-sales qualification questionnaires, etc. The key idea is to automate a routine, repetitive task that would otherwise require the time and effort of an employee.
-The savings potential gives IVR solutions a very rapid return on investment (ROI), as on server can potentially eliminate multiple live agents.
+The savings potential gives IVR solutions a very rapid return on investment (ROI), as one server can potentially eliminate multiple live agents.

 IVR systems are historically sold at a premium, to large degree because of the strong ROI.
 A system with four ports (and thus capable of processing four concurrent calls) could cost thousands of dollars.
 Like conference bridging, voice messaging and other communications applications, IVR is generally an add-on component for a traditional phone system.

-Key Facts & Features
+Key Facts and Features

 All IVR systems are capable of prompting (playing audio) and collecting digits from the caller.
 Replacing the touch-tone interface with a voice interface requires additional software and significantly increases the expense of the platform.

 IVR platforms usually provide a means for recording audio from the caller.
 This can be used to record prompts, but the quality is generally quite poor.
-Most systems will also accept pre-recorded audio, and there are professional voice talents that offer custom prompts.
+Most systems will also accept pre-recorded audio, and there are professional voice talents that offer affordable, custom prompts.

 IVR applications frequently interact with other data systems.
 This is often done using direct access to relational database systems through technologies like ODBC or by using making web service calls using protocols like REST or SOAP.